JDWilliums/testrepo/README.md

 # testrepo
-For learning to connect to GitHub remotely.
+For learning how to connect to GitHub remotely.